All you need to know about accessing care during this time.

 Looking after your mental health during this time

 We understand that many people may be feeling stressed or anxious at this time – and it’s ok to feel this way.

 If you’re feeling uncertain or unsure, talking with friends or family, or accessing support can help.
 There are also resources you can access that provide advice for navigating these times.

 The Australian Psychological Society has prepared a guide for Australians, outlining some useful strategies to help both adults and children cope with the coronavirus outbreak.

 Information for refferring healthcare professionals

-Axis Clinic will continue to take referrals from allied health professionals by fax or Medical Objects – there’s no need to supply referrals any differently.
+Axis Clinic will continue to take referrals from health professionals by fax or Medical Objects – there’s no need to supply referrals any differently.